chinjon/hangman/README.md

-# week-3-game
+# Hangman

-hangman game for Rutgers Coding Bootcamp
+A hangman-styled game for Rutgers Coding Bootcamp.